TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md

 	terraform init
 ```

-<code class="bg-gray-800 text-gray-100 rounded p-1">$(ENV)</code> is an environmental variable we can specify before running any command.
+`$(ENV)` is an environmental variable we can specify before running any command.
 By default we want our commands to run on the staging environment.
-Therefore we add the lines <code class="bg-gray-800 text-gray-100 rounded p-1">ENV=stage</code> to our <i>.env</i> file.
+Therefore we add the lines `ENV=stage` to our *.env* file.

 We run the command -> ###!!!!result

 ### Introduction to Terraform file structure setup

-Inside the <i>terraform directory</i> we create the following files and sub-directories: <br>
+Inside the *terraform directory* we create the following files and sub-directories:

 <ul>

   - `main.tf` The main configuration file, to configure Terraform itself, including providers and and backend.